ytang913/Billboard-100-Python-Project/README.md

 The program itself essentially accesses the csv file HotStuff.csv which contains the Billboard Top 100 chart from all time and then a function is created to store the csv file into Pandas DataFrame and then print out a chart based on the artist's name that the user enters.
 If the user spells the artist's name wrong they will be told to try again.

-Unfortunately the CSV file is too big to upload on github so the CSV file is unable to be shown.
+Unfortunately the CSV file is too big to upload on github but to access the csv file the link is found here: https://data.world/kcmillersean/billboard-hot-100-1958-2017

 # Result when the user enters in their chosen artist.
 ![](result-Billboard.jpg)